O-devoryn History, Family Crest & Coats of Arms

-Early Origins of the O'Devoryn family
+Early Origins of the O-devoryn family

 The surname O-devoryn was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they have been anciently seated as Chiefs of their territory at Cahirmacneaghty.
 They were anciently a Dalcassian sept of Brehons (Judges or Lawyers) and came down to Clare from the north probably sometime before the 10th century to settle in their north Clare barony at Noughaval, wherein this distinguished sept had their own mortuary chapel within the Church of Noughaval.

-Early History of the O'Devoryn family
+Early History of the O-devoryn family

-Another 281 words (20 lines of text) covering the years 1317, 1364, 1634, 1634, 1741 and 1746 are included under the topic Early O'Devoryn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O-devoryn research.
+Another 141 words (10 lines of text) covering the years 1317, 1364, 1634, 1634, 1741 and 1746 are included under the topic Early O-devoryn History in all our PDF Extended History products and printed products wherever possible.

-O'Devoryn Spelling Variations
+O-devoryn Spelling Variations

 The spelling of names in Ireland during the Middle Ages was rarely consistent.
 This inconsistency was due to the scribes and church officials' attempts to record orally defined names in writing.
 The common practice of recording names as they sounded resulted in spelling variations such as Davoren, O'Davoran, O'Davoren, Davoran, Devoren and many more.

-Early Notables of the O'Devoryn family (pre 1700)
+Early Notables of the O-devoryn family (pre 1700)

-Another 36 words (3 lines of text) are included under the topic Early O'Devoryn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early O-devoryn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Devoryn family to the New World and Oceana
+Migration of the O-devoryn family

 Many destitute Irish families in the 18th and 19th centuries decided to leave their homeland, which had in many ways been scarred by English colonial rule.
 One of the most frequent destinations for these families was North America where it was possible for an Irish family to own their own parcel of land.
 Many of the early settlers did find land awaiting them in British North America, or even later in America, but for the majority of immigrants that arrived as a result of the Great Potato Famine of the late 1840s the ownership of land was often a long way off.
 These Irish people were initially put to work on such industrial projects as the building of bridges, canals, and railroads, or they worked at manufacturing positions within factories.
 Whenever they arrived, the Irish made enormous contributions to the infant nations of Canada and the United States.
-Some of the earliest immigrants to bearer the name of O'Devoryn were found through extensive research of immigration and passenger lists: Michael O'Deveren arrived in Pennsylvania in 1854.
+Some of the earliest immigrants to bearer the name of O-devoryn were found through extensive research of immigration and passenger lists: Michael O'Deveren arrived in Pennsylvania in 1854.